 The gallery below the logo and menu is a module displaying a gallery called “Homepage Carousel Gallery.”
 You’ll want to edit that gallery in “Elements > Galleries.”
 There you can remove add and reorder images.

 Simply click in the text modules and type in your own text.
+See “Fonts and Text Styles” for how font styles are applied.
 The image on the right is in a graphics module.
 Edit the module, delete the demo image then use the Add Graphic button to upload your own.

 This block has a few more things going on.
 It features a special row that is only visible on tablet and phone widths.
 The other row is then hidden at those widths.
 Changing the visibility or settings at specific widths is accomplished in the “settings overrides” area using the device icons.